wh-alice/mig_visualstudio/vs/data-tools/set-the-control-to-be-created-when-dragging-from-the-data-sources-window.md

 ---
-title: "Set the control to be created when dragging from the Data Sources window" ms.custom: "" ms.date: "10/18/2016" ms.prod: "visual-studio-dev14" ms.reviewer: ""
+title: "Set the control to be created when dragging from the Data Sources window | Microsoft Docs" ms.custom: "" ms.date: "11/04/2016" ms.prod: "visual-studio-dev14"
+ms.reviewer: ""
 ms.suite: ""